 Because Site U1455 is above the 85°E Ridge, which has undergone deformation since the Miocene (Schwenk and Spiess, 2009), accumulation rates at this site are lower than at Site U1450 in the axial part of the fan transect and similar to those at Site U1451.
 The overall thickness of the fan is less than 4 km in this location according to Curray et al. (2003).
 These lower accumulation rates offer the possibility to capture a longer stratigraphic range within an achievable depth of penetration.
-Site U1455 is intended to help establish a representative accumulation history from the middle Miocene to recent, which is essential to complete the 8°N transect of the Bengal Fan.
+Site U1455 was intended to help establish a representative accumulation history from the middle Miocene to recent, which is essential to complete the 8°N transect of the Bengal Fan.

 Site U1455, located above 85°E Ridge, is a key location for the transect approach, particularly for investigating Miocene fan deposition.
 A comparison between the easternmost Site U1451 and this site should elucidate whether depocenter migration occurred in a similar manner as in the Pliocene and Pleistocene.
 Because of the absence of major channel-levee systems, addressing these objectives can only be achieved by integrating core and seismic data.
-This integration will require good chronostratigraphic control to be able to compare the same time periods.
-This has to await postexpedition work.
+This integration will require good chronostratigraphic control to allow comparison of the same time periods, which has to await postexpedition work.

 Site U1455 cored critical intervals that will address different objectives.
-In the upper section, in Core 354-U1455C-1H, the Toba ash layer is found at 5.6 mbsf instead of being consistently around 2 m deep as at other eastern Expedition 354 sites.
-The vicinity of the most recently active channel (see Site U1454, ~50 km west) is the likely explanation for this increased sedimentation, and indeed discrete turbiditic deposition is observed above the Toba ash layer at this site.
-This site will further document deposition of clay and silt in the context of a distant channel.
+In the upper section of Core 354-U1455C-1H, the Toba ash layer is found at 5.6 m DSF instead of being consistently around 2 m deep as at other eastern Expedition 354 sites.
+The vicinity of the most recently active channel (Site U1454, ~50 km west) is the likely explanation for this increased recent sedimentation, and discrete detrital deposition was observed above the Toba ash layer at this site.
+This site will further highlight deposition of clay and silt in the context of a distant active channel.

-Second, the deeper late Miocene interval cored between 360 and 431 mbsf returned a relatively continuous record across the terrestrial vegetation change from the C_3 to C_4 photosynthetic type of plants, known to occur around 380 mbsf at Site 218.
-A number of short hemipelagic intervals are present in this section and should provide good chronological constraint for this transition.
-They may also document variability on shorter timescales.
+Second, the deeper late Miocene interval cored between 360 and 431 m DSF returned a relatively continuous record across the terrestrial vegetation change from the C3 to C4 photosynthetic types of plant, known to occur around 380 mbsf at Site 218.
+A number of short hemipelagic intervals are present in this section that should provide good chronological constraint for this transition.
+They may also document ecological variability on shorter timescales.

-Coarser grained deposition has been found deeper than 770 mbsf, even though recovery of sand is limited.
+Coarser grained deposition has been found deeper than 770 mbsf, even though recovery of sand was limited by RCB drilling.
+Intervals with penetration rates as high as 0.5-1 min/m without recovery in this deep section of the hole revealed the presence of thick unconsolidated layers of sand.
 Coarser grained material suitable to study Himalayan erosion was found, although it was not recovered at Site U1451 for the same period.
-In this particular depth interval, further detailed sedimentologic analyses may shed light on the causes for the depositional facies being different from Pliocene and Pleistocene times and determine whether the absence of levees originates from a change in sediment supply or in the lifetime of transport pathways or from other factors.
+In this particular depth interval, further detailed sedimentary analyses may shed light on the causes for the depositional facies being different from Pliocene and Pleistocene times and may help to determine whether the absence of levees originated from a change in sediment supply or transport pathways or from other factors.